thisaltennakoon/mcp-inspector/README.md

-# MCP Inspector (Client-Side)
+# MCP Playground (Client-Side)

-A lightweight, fully client-side tool for testing MCP (Model Context Protocol) servers using streamable HTTP — no server-side dependencies required.
+A lightweight, fully client-side tool for inspecting and testing MCP (Model Context Protocol) servers using streamable HTTP — no server-side dependencies required.

 ## Overview

-This tool was built to provide a developer-friendly way to test MCP-compatible servers directly from the browser.
+This tool was built to provide a developer-friendly way to test and inspect MCP-compatible servers directly from the browser.
 Unlike existing solutions that rely on server-side intermediaries, this inspector is designed to run entirely on the client-side, making it easy to integrate into any web application or frontend project.

 ## Features